How to contact us if you have hearing or speech difficulties

 This service is free apart from your normal internet connection.
 Calls can be made using:

-- a mobile phone or if you have an internet connection
+- if you have an internet connection.

 Your call is answered by a relay officer.
 This relay officer will contact us on your behalf.
 If you can’t speak, the relay officer can become ‘your voice’ and read out your conversation.
 If you’re unable to hear, the relay officer can listen to the response from us and type it back for you to read.

 All calls are confidential, and relay officers must respect your privacy.

 Other services for people with hearing or speech difficulties